More than 2 million people fly in and out of American airports1. Every. Day.

 Hydration is so important it’s worth mentioning separately.

 For long haul flights, start your hydration the day before.
 To make it easier, buy your own bottle of water after security check.
+Be sure to recycle your bottles at your destination.

 If possible, get an aisle seat so that walking and stretching is that much easier.
+Talk a walk, if possible, every hour to stretch the knee joints.

 If you are flexible, try lifting up your knees while seated, or attempt a cross-legged pose to elevate legs and keep circulation going.